w.secrets: Secret

 Deletes a secret scope.

 Throws RESOURCE_DOES_NOT_EXIST if the scope does not exist.
 Throws PERMISSION_DENIED if the user does not have permission to make this API call.
+Throws BAD_REQUEST if system user attempts to delete internal secret scope.

 Parameters: